Gianna Beretta Molla: Canonisation

-Molla's husband and their children were present at the canonization.
-It was the first time that a husband had ever witnessed his wife's canonization.
+Molla's husband and their children were present at the canonisation.
+It was the first time that a husband had ever witnessed his wife's canonisation.

 Miracles

-The miracle that led to her beatification involved a Protestant Brazilian woman Lucia Sylvia Cirilo who gave birth to a stillborn child on 22 October 1977.
+The miracle that led to her beatification involved a Protestant Brazilian woman, Lucia Sylvia Cirilo who gave birth to a stillborn child on 22 October 1977.
 Cirilo was discharged from the hospital, but began suffering from severe pains within a week that forced her brother to take her to the Saint Francis of Assisi hospital in Grajaú, Maranhão on 9 November.
 The doctors found an unseen complication that caused a rectal-vaginal fistula, one that the hospital was not equipped to treat.
 She was told that she would need to be moved to the hospital at São Luís, but she believed that she would not survive the trip there.
 One of the nurses, Sister Bernardina de Manaus, was so distressed about this that she appealed for the intercession of Molla while looking at a small picture of her.
-The nun asked two other nurses to follow her lead and the group soon discovered that Cirilo's pain had disappeared, leaving the doctors amazed at the fact that the fistula had healed in full.
+The nun asked two other nurses to follow her lead, and the group soon discovered that Cirilo's pain had disappeared, leaving the doctors amazed at the fact that the fistula had healed in full.

-The miracle that led to Molla's canonization involved another Brazilian Catholic woman, Elizabeth Comparini Arcolino.
+The miracle that led to Molla's canonisation involved another Brazilian Catholic woman, Elizabeth Comparini Arcolino.
 She was sixteen weeks pregnant in 2000 when she sustained a tear in her placenta that drained her womb of all amniotic fluid.
 Her doctors told her that the child's chances of survival were impossible because she was too early in her pregnancy.
-Arcolino said she appealed to the then-Blessed Molla asking for her intercession and was able to deliver her child in perfect health.
+Arcolino said she appealed to the then-Blessed Molla, asking for her intercession and was able to deliver her child in perfect health.

 Legacies

 The late Molla's example was hailed as courageous by Catholics after her death.
 Pope Paul VI hailed her protection and love of life in his Angelus address on 23 September 1973.

 Gianna Beretta Molla is the inspiration behind the Gianna Center in New York, the first Catholic health care center for women in New York dedicated to pro-life beliefs.
 Saint Gianna Beretta Molla is also the eponym of Saint Gianna's Maternity Home in Warsaw, North Dakota.

-In September 2015, the saint's daughter Dr. Gianna Emanuela Molla read a letter before Pope Francis during the 2015 World Meeting of Families in Philadelphia.
+In September 2015, the saint's daughter, Dr. Gianna Emanuela Molla, read a letter before Pope Francis during the 2015 World Meeting of Families in Philadelphia.
 The letter, which her mother wrote to her father not long before their marriage, highlighted the Christian virtues of marriage and called him and herself as a couple to serve God in a "saintly way" through what she called "the sacrament of love".

-On November 1 (All Saints Day), 2019, Dr. Gianna Emanuela Molla was the featured guest at the University of Mary's Candlelight Gala and granted permission (on behalf of the Molla family) for the university to name its flagship School of Health Sciences after her mother, entrusting the students and faculty to St. Gianna as patroness.
+On 1 November (All Saints Day), 2019, Dr. Gianna Emanuela Molla was the featured guest at the University of Mary's Candlelight Gala and granted permission (on behalf of the Molla family) for the university to name its flagship School of Health Sciences after her mother, entrusting the students and faculty to St. Gianna as patroness.